-In accordance with Government Auditing Standards, we have also issued our report dated September 12, 2023, and published in report 23-19, on our consideration of ETF's internal control over financial reporting; our testing of its compliance with certain provisions of laws, regulations, and contracts; and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 10, 2024, and published in report 24-16, on our consideration of ETF's internal control over financial reporting; our testing of its compliance with certain provisions of laws, regulations, and contracts; and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of ETF's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be used in considering ETF's internal control over financial reporting and compliance.
+Report 24-16 is available on our website at www.legis.wisconsin.gov/lab.